akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 interacting directly with another edge service.

-The edge service can be fully autonomous and continue working when there are network disruptions, or if the edge service choose to not always be connected.
+The edge service can be fully autonomous and continue working when there are network disruptions, or if the edge service chooses to not always be connected.
 It will catch up on pending events when the communication is established again.

 ## Event Replication